-(1) Is clearly a professional artist working full or part-time in one or more of the visual or 3D arts, including painting, print-making, art or social/documentary still photography, graphic design, sculpture, ceramics, precious metals, textile, glass art, wood arts, including woodcuts and/or engraving, or other forms of engraving, e.g. linocuts.
+(1) Is clearly a professional artist working full or part-time in one or more of the visual or 3D arts, including painting, print-making, art or social/documentary still photography, graphic design, sculpture, designer book-binding, ceramics, precious metals, textile, glass art, wood arts, including woodcuts and/or engraving, or other forms of engraving, e.g. linocuts.
 ‘Professional artist’ is defined as those who engage regularly in creative activity as visual and applied artists, paid or unpaid (thus applicable to those ‘retired’ from income generation through their art), and present themselves to the world as professional artists, e.g. through a dedicated website, or other means of communication.

 (2) Has achieved public recognition for their work, by way of one or more of the following: